ren-andy/ren-andy/README.md

 I'm Andy, and welcome to my github! ☕

-- 🌱 I'm a 3A->3B Computer Engineering student at the University of Waterloo
+- 🌱 I'm a 3B Computer Engineering student at the University of Waterloo
-- 💼 I'm currently seekin a Winter 2022 internship relating to embedded software and systems programming
+- 💼 I'm currently seeking a Winter 2022 internship relating to embedded software, and hardware/RTL verification and design
 - 🔭 I've previously interned at Nuvation Energy 🔋, VirtaMove 🖥️, and Gov. of Canada 🍁
 - 📫 Let's chat!
-My website is [here](https://andyren.me) and my resume can be found [here](https://andyren.me/Resume_3A_3B_v2.pdf)
+My website is [here](https://andyren.me) and my resume can be found [here](https://andyren.me/Resume_3B_v7.pdf
 - 💪 Fun fact: I'm an avid athlete - I love to lift weights and running long distances (aiming for a 6 minute mile)

 <!--- 👯 I’m currently seeking a Winter 2021 internship in software development